kingsley0718/AtliQ-Motors-Report/README.md

 #### States with Negative EV Growth (Table — None found)

 #### Top 10 States by CAGR (2022–2024) in total vehicle sales (Table)

+## Key Insights & Their Strategic Importance

+### Here are the refined insights from this report — with why they matter and how they guide decision-making:

+#### 1. 2M EVs Sold | 57M Total Vehicles

+##### Shows India's EV market is scaling, but EVs are still <4% of all vehicle sales.

+##### ✅ Action: AtliQ must plan for growth, but also build awareness & infrastructure.